danmalter/danmalter.github.io/_posts/2021-06-07-mlb-openpose.md

 <br>

 By feeding in a video through the OpenPose algorithm, we get an output like the video below.
 Here we see the OpenPose algorithm in action throughout the duration of a full pitch for Walker Buehler.
-During this center field view clip, 101 snapshots were taken by the algorithm, which essentially means that the video is turned into a sequence of 101 still images.
+During this one center field view clip, 101 snapshots were taken by the algorithm.
+Another way to think about this is that the video is turned into a sequence of 101 still images.
 This number will differ depending on the length of a particular video.
-For each snapshot image, the x-coordinates, y-coordinates and confidence (0-1) are given for each of the 25 keypoints (body parts).

 <b>Walker Beuhler Center Field View</b>
 <video width="520" controls>